LupusLudit/Tetris-3D/README.md

 Since this game is still in development and the project does not contain an executable file (yet), so I have linked some software which can be used to inspect the code and run the game while its still beeing developed.

-The unity game engine: [https://unity.com/](https://unity.com/download) Visual Studio (ofcourse you can use any other text editor for inspecting the code): [https://visualstudio.microsoft.com](https://visualstudio.microsoft.com/)
+-The unity game engine: [https://unity.com/](https://unity.com/download) -Visual Studio (ofcourse you can use any other text editor for inspecting the code): [https://visualstudio.microsoft.com](https://visualstudio.microsoft.com/)

 ## Notes
 🦺Beware of the fact that this project is still in development and it is not yet finished.🦺